delibre/data-bases-project/README.md

 # Internet Shop

-The theme of the project was to create an application for an online store that allows the customer to buy the selected product from the selected category.
+The topic of the project was to create an application for an online store that allows customers to buy selected products from selected category.
+There is also an admin panel that allows user to manage orders, products, suppliers, shippers and warehouses.

 A project was created with:
 - JavaFX